Kia came across to us from Devon GSD Rescue.

 Kia is very apprehensive when meeting people.
 She needs a home with one or two adults who have the time to very slowly show her the world is a safe place.

-Currently in foster Kia is settling in very well as you can see, living with a male shep and interacting well with new people when introduced in a calm situation.
-This is foster mum’s update:
+Kia has been in foster for quite a while and settled in well living with a male shep and interacting well with new people when introduced in a calm situation.
+This was foster mum’s update:

 “It seems the key to success with Kia is trust – once she trusts the people around her, she is absolutely fine with people and wants to be with you.